parkervg/DS-Progress-Journal/README.md

 ### 2. Type `jupyter notebook` to start a new notebook session
 ### 3. Click the 'ProgressJournal.ipynb' file to open and begin working.
   - If, for whatever reason, the first cell importing all the dependencies fails, contact a Data Science Officer to help get everything set up right.

+## Troubleshooting
+* If you are using Windows and Anaconda and get an SSLerror when installing with `pip install -r requirements.txt`, follow [this link](https://docs.telerik.com/teststudio/features/test-runners/add-path-environment-variables) to add the following PATH variables:
+  - D:\Anaconda3
+  - D:\Anaconda3\Scripts
+  - D:\Anaconda3\Library\bin

+* If `pip install -r requirements.txt` returns something like "pip not found", make sure you have Python 3.6 or 3.7 installed. pip comes with all versions past 3.4

+* If you are having any other specific problems, slack me (Parker Glenn).
+I realize there may be more compatibility issues, especially with Windows.